 The overhead press (often referred to as the military press) is the best lift for bulking up our shoulders.
 It’s also fantastic for our upper traps, upper chest, triceps, posture, and even our abs, making it one of the best lifts for building a bigger shoulder girdle, developing general strength, and improving our aesthetics.
+And, of course, as you may have already guessed, pressing is the opposite of depressing.
 As a result, we consider it one of the five main hypertrophy lifts.

 In this article, we’ll go over how to program the overhead press into your hypertrophy routine, how to min-max your technique for even more muscle growth, and how to choose the best assistance and accessory lifts.

 - Assistance Lifts

 - Key Takeaways

 The overhead press is first and foremost a shoulder exercise, and it’s excellent for that.
 It works our front delts and side delts, which can make our shoulders both bigger and broader.
 It goes far beyond just our shoulders, though.
 If we’re talking about a standing barbell overhead press, a slew of different muscles are being worked hard enough to stimulate muscle growth:

 Most people also know that the overhead press is great for stimulating the triceps—the beefiest muscle in our arms, making it great for adding inches to our upper arms.
 However, although it will stimulate the long head of the triceps to a decent degree, it may require some assistance work to see full development (such as overhead triceps extensions and pullovers).